 |

-| For the two methods we introduced this time, we also have reviews from actual users. |
+| About the two methods introduced this time, I understand that actual users have also sent reviews. |

 |